KaanKayali/Weather-API/README.md

 # Weather-API
 ## Desciption
-Different Images based on the weather.
-API-key from the open-meteo.com site.
+This application shows different Images based on the weather.
+The API-key is from the open-meteo.com site.

 ## How it works
 It requests in the HTTP-aysnc event of an object a json file from the free open source weather api.